rduivenvoorde/xytools/docs/index.rst

 So: for a dbf you can add and remove records.
 But if you want further editing: like inserting records, adding columns etc, either use Libre/Open-office, or one of the other qgis table plugins.

+- 0.2.0 ability to save current attributetable as an Excel file (python xlwt lib needed)

 - 0.1.2 coordinates as floats instead of ints, Makefile and dist changes

 - 0.1.1 first public version in git